-JetReviews is a flexible and precise tool that can help to create a review section, convenient both for you and the visitors of your website.
-It doesn’t matter whether you have a set of pre-made reviews and just want to show them to the audience, or prefer to give the users an opportunity to leave comments.
-This plugin can furnish you with all the necessary instruments.
+JetReviews is a flexible and precise tool that can help create a review section that is convenient for you and your website visitors.
+It doesn’t matter whether you have a set of pre-made reviews and just want to show them to the audience or prefer to allow the users to leave comments.

-After downloading and installing the JetReviews plugin, you will see the additional submenu in the WP dashboard.
+After downloading and installing the JetReviews plugin, you will see the additional submenu in the WordPress Dashboard.
 Let’s take a closer look at all its tabs.

 The first tab of the JetReviews dashboard is dedicated to showing statistics.
-It could be useful for analytics and will definitely keep you informed about the activity on the website.
+It could be useful for analytics and would keep you informed about the activity on the website.

 General Reviews Stats are displayed at the top of the web page, so that will be the first thing you see after opening this tab.
 It shows in numbers how many reviews and comments were left by users, how many of them are already approved, and how many are waiting for approval.
-The graphic illustrates that stats better, taking into account the period of time they were added.
-The diagram clearly displays the data about the rates of the added reviews.
+The graphic illustrates those stats, considering the period of time they were added.
+The diagram displays the data about the rates of the added reviews.

-The reviews left by the visitors of the website are stored here in a table.
-It shows the review author’s name and email, the title of the review, its average score, a post the review is assigned to, and the date it was added.
+The reviews left by website visitors are stored here in a table.
+It shows the review author’s name and email, title, comment text, average score, source, and the date the review was added.
 Additionally, the table contains the necessary action buttons:

 - “Edit” – this button gives you access to the review’s summary title and description, so you can change it quickly and easily if needed;

-This tab also has a search bar that helps to find any given review on the list.
+This tab also has the Bulk Action and Search reviews bars that help to sort reviews and find any given review on the list.

 JetReviews allows you to create different types of reviews for different purposes.
 If you added a few custom post types for the website, the reviews for them can’t probably look the same.
 Reviews for pages and posts will also have different assessment criteria.
 So, in this tab, you can create, store, edit, and delete review types.

-This tab is almost a lookalike of All Reviews but it lists comments instead of reviews.
+This tab contains the lists of comments.
 All the comments and replies to them are gathered into a table that displays the text of a comment, the post it is assigned to, the date it was added, and the actions you can do with it.
-It is possible to “Approve” or “Unapprove” the comment, “Edit” or “Delete”.
+It is possible to “Approve” or “Unapprove” the comment, “Edit,” or “Delete” it.

-Here you can choose on what pages, posts or custom post types the reviews block will be shown.
-After turning the Use review for post type toggle on, you will be able to define the other settings.
+Here you can choose on what pages, posts, or custom post types the reviews block will be shown.
+After turning the Use review for post type toggle on, you can define the other settings.